CarlSargunar/Umbraco-Maui/README.md

 # Umbraco-Maui

-This repo is a companion to my talk at the Umbraco UK festival 2023, and shows how to use Umbraco and .NET MAUI together to build a cross-platform app which will load content from the Umbraco content Delivery API.
+This repo is a companion to my talk at the Umbraco Spark 2024, and shows how to use Umbraco and .NET MAUI together to build a cross-platform app which will load content from the Umbraco content Delivery API.

 Slides are available : [Slides.pptx](Slides.pptx)